tmpreston/docs-2/docs/api/pipeline.md

 ### putSecureBrowserHeaders

-Put headers that improve browser security.
+Adds headers that improve browser security.
 It sets the following headers:
   * x-frame-options - set to SAMEORIGIN to avoid clickjacking through iframes unless in the same origin
   * x-content-type-options - set to nosniff.
 This requires script and style tags to be sent with proper content type